 Swaddle Blankets: The first time, everyone told me to NOT bring my own swaddle blankets into the hospital for my baby.
 But I went with my gut and threw them in my bag anyway.
 And I'm SO GLAD I DID.
 I absolutely loved having my own swaddle blankets.
 The floral one pictured above is from this etsy shop.

-We've loved aden + anais swaddle blankets through all 3 of our baby's births, but my VERY favorite swaddles recently are Mebie Baby (pictured above).
+We've loved aden + anais swaddle blankets through all 3 of our baby's births, but my VERY favorite swaddles recently are Mebie Baby (pictured above is sold out, similar).
 They are SO crazy stretchy and soft and HUGE!
 Bigger than any of the other swaddles we've tried which makes such a big difference when your babies are tall.
 I can't even tell you how much I love them.
 We also really love Saranoni swaddle blankets and their comfy lush blankets (not for swaddling but just for snuggling) are the very softest in the entire world.
 You can use code MINT for 15% off!

 How many: I was told you should have at least 12 swaddle blankets.
 I'm sort of embarrassed to say we had 20 something, BUT we used all of them! think about it, they spit up all day, have blow outs, etc, and you swaddle them in those constantly.
 If you want to not do laundry daily, I honestly suggest getting 16-20.